 3. Apoteket AB and Apohem AB: SEK 37 million and SEK 8 million (Sweden)

 The Swedish data protection authority Integritetsskyddsmyndigheten (IMY) has imposed fines of SEK 37 million (around EUR 3.26 million) on Apoteket AB and SEK 8 million (around EUR 705,000) on Apohem AB.
-The companies had used the Meta pixel on their websites and transmitted personal data relevant to data protection law to Meta over a longer period of time.
+The companies had used the meta pixel on their websites and violated data protection law over a longer period of time. personal data transmitted to Meta.

-Apoteket and Apohem had used Meta's Meta Pixel analytics tool on their websites from January 2010 to April 2022 to improve their marketing on Facebook and Instagram.
-The erroneous transmission of personal data was caused by the companies activating a new sub-function of the Meta pixel.
+Apoteket and Apohem had used the Meta-Pixel analytics tool from Meta on their websites from January 2010 to April 2022 in order to optimize their Marketing on Facebook and Instagram.
+The erroneous Transmission of personal data was caused by the fact that the companies had activated a new sub-function of the meta pixel.

 The activation of the "Advanced Matching" (AAM) function of the Meta Pixel resulted in more data being processed and transmitted to Meta than originally intended.
 Among other things, the companies transmitted data on the purchase of over-the-counter medicines, self-tests and treatments for sexually transmitted diseases and sex toys.
-Such data can provide information about a person's health or sex life and is therefore subject to special protection under Art.
-9 GDPR.
+Such data can provide information about a person's health or sex life and is therefore subject to Art.
+9 GDPR special protection.

 IMY's investigation revealed that the companies had not taken appropriate technical and organizational measures to ensure an adequate level of protection for their customers' personal data.
-It was only after the incident that both companies took several measures to improve compliance with data protection regulations.
-These included a comprehensive review of the cookies and analytics tools used, the implementation of employee training and the creation of a new function to monitor compliance with data protection regulations in the marketing department.
+Only after the incident did both companies take several measures to improve compliance with data protection regulations.
+These included a comprehensive review of the Cookies and analysis tools, the implementation of employee training and the creation of a new function to monitor compliance with data protection regulations in the marketing department.

 Source: Notice of fine Integritetsskyddsmyndigheten against Apoteket AB